 Shepherd.
-'I have come to tell you," continued the Wolf, "that the Hyenas have formed a plot Wolf, "that the Hyenas have formed a not to break into your Sheep-fold to-night, and to offer my services as a Private Watchman."
+'I have come to tell you," continued the Wolf, "that the Hyenas have formed a plot to break into your Sheep-fold to-night, and to offer my services as a Private Watchman."
 "You are ever so kind to give me this

 "And you just leave the gate open and go to bed feeling perfectly safe.
-The first Hy-ena who comes fooling around your Mutton will find his heels breaking his neck."
-After some further cooversation it was
+The first Hyena who comes fooling around your Matton will find his heels breaking his neek."